 The large expanse of Canyonlands National Park covers three unique districts.
-The southernmost district is The Needles District.
+The southernmost district is the Needles District.
 This weird and wacky landscape encompasses some of the largest gardens of hoodoos (rock pinnacles) in the world.
-Pictures really don’t do The Needles justice, but trust me, a visit to The Needles in Canyonlands should be on your bucket list.
+Pictures really don’t do the Needles justice, but trust me, a visit to the Needles in Canyonlands National Park should be on your bucket list.

 This road winds its way through the famous Indian Creek area (known for world-class rock climbing).
 Make a quick pit stop at the famous Newspaper Rock to see a variety of petroglyphs carved by the original Native American inhabitants of this land.

 Pro Tip: Due to the extreme landscape, you can’t drive from one district to another in Canyonlands.
-You’ll have to exit the park and drive around to reach The Needles.
+You’ll have to exit each district and drive around to reach the other districts.